Public hearing scheduled for June 20

 Councilor Mike Leonard said vaping liquids contain “a lot of harmful chemicals” that spread in the air and threaten others.

 The draft moratorium cites the board’s legal and constitutional obligation “to protect and preserve the public health, welfare and safety of the citizens of the town as well as to protect the value, use and enjoyment of property.”
 It asserts that permitting vape shops “may have a permanent, significant and substantial impact on the nature and quality of life” of Philipstown.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.